berendgort/agentic-identity/documents/linkedin_profile.md

 ---

+### Godfrey Kibalya, PhD
+**Nearby Computing**
+**Worked with Berend on the same team** · November 13, 2025

+> "Berend is an exceptional colleague within the R&I team at Nearby Computing whose clear, empathetic communication and natural mentoring ability consistently elevate the people around him.
+He takes genuine initiative, stepping up to solve challenges before they surface and guiding others with patience and clarity.
+Beyond his technical skills and ownership, Berend contributes meaningfully to team culture, fostering collaboration, encouraging open dialogue, and creating an environment where everyone feels supported and motivated."

+---

 ### Xiao-Yang Liu
 **PhD, Columbia University in the City of New York**
 **Managed Berend directly** · July 13, 2022